Nalbuphine (Injection route)

 Proper Use of This Medicine:

 A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin, into a muscle, or through a needle placed in one of your veins.
+This medicine is given as a shot under your skin or into a muscle a vein.

 Precautions While Using This Medicine: